Class 9: Character Devices¶

 };

-handling attributes - e.g., in the case of struct device
+handling attributes - e.g., in the case of struct device, these are

 of the given type upon creation.